Common Terms in Cold Chain

 - The cold box should be secured firmly.

-- Use of shaded and secure parking areas, minimizing the time during which the vehicle is unattended.
+- Use of shaded and secure parking areas, minimising the time during which the vehicle is unattended.

 - Avoid opening the cold chain containers during transit.